-There was no meeting of Audit Committee held during the period from the Listing Date to 31 December 2015.
-In early 2016, one meeting of Audit Committee was held at which the Audit Committee members met with external auditors to discuss matters arising from the audit and the nature and scope of the audit and reporting obligations before the audit commences.
-In March 2016, one meeting of Audit Committee was held at which the Audit Committee reviewed the final results of the Company and its subsidiaries for the year ended 31 December 2015 as well as the audit report prepared by the external auditors relating to accounting issues and major findings during the course of audit.
+The Audit Committee met three times during the year under review.
+In early 2016, one meeting of Audit Committee was held at which the Audit Committee members met with external auditor to discuss matters arising from the audit and the nature and scope of the audit and reporting obligations before the audit commenced.
+In March 2016, one meeting of Audit Committee was held at which the Audit Committee reviewed final results of the Company and its subsidiaries for the year ended 31 December 2015 as well as the audit report prepared by the external auditor relating to accounting issues and major findings in course of audit.
+In August 2016, one meeting of Audit Committee was held at which the Audit Committee has reviewed the accounting principles and policies adopted by the Company and discussed with management and the external auditor the financial reporting matters of the Group for the period ended 30 June 2016.